Skip to main content

 • MRI for non-specific chronic back pain in the first month without red-flag signs.
 Most degenerative findings on lumbar MRI show up in asymptomatic adults too, and the scan rarely changes the conservative-care plan.

-How we make the order actually happen
+How we make the order happen

 • The order goes from your chart directly to a facility that fits your insurance, location, or cash-pay preference.
-We coordinate with Medmo for many imaging orders, especially MRI, CT, and ultrasound; Medmo helps you schedule at a nearby facility and shows you cash-pay pricing where it fits.
+We coordinate with Medmo for many imaging orders, particularly MRI, CT, and ultrasound; Medmo helps you schedule at a nearby facility and shows you cash-pay pricing where it fits.

-• For complex cases, we work with Penn, Jefferson, Temple, and select Mainline facilities so the radiology subspecialty actually matches your question.
+• For complex cases, we work with Penn, Jefferson, Temple, and select Mainline facilities so the radiology subspecialty matches your question.
 For routine MRI and CT, independent imaging centers in Center City, Northern Liberties, and the suburbs are often faster and cheaper.

 • Prior authorizations for MRI, CCTA, and similar are handled by our team.
 You should not have to chase your own insurer.